-How to Ensure Your Rebrand is a Success
+How to Make Sure Your Rebrand is a Success

 I remember having a conversation with a business owner years ago about branding.
 He was trying to convince me that a brand’s logo should NEVER, EVER change.
 At the time I had been in the industry for over a decade and knew that his intention was correct, but the reality couldn’t be more wrong.
 As I sat there listening to his reasonings—which completely contradicted each other, but that’s another story—I was taken back to my days in college and my History of Graphic Design book.
 There was an entire section on the evolution of brands, their logos, taglines, and even market positioning.
 It was as if I could read this chapter all over again.

 Re/branding is not as simple as it sounds, and many organizations make the same mistakes over and over again.
 These mistakes can be extremely costly both to the organization and the life of the brand.
 Here are the top three mistakes that I have seen organizations make.

 There is a huge difference between someone who does logos or knows how to use Canva versus a professional or agency that specializes in re/branding.
 There is also a huge difference between someone who knows social media versus a professional or agency that specializes in re/branding.
 Working with the wrong professional is only going to increase your costs both short-term and long-term and cause unnecessary delays.